anpato/introduction-to-typescript/README.md

 >
 > Writing types can be optional in TypeScript, because type inference allows you to get a lot of power without writing additional code.

-To sum it all up, TypeScript is a tool that provides us with the abilities to build applications while knowing what our data will look like ahead of time.
+To sum it all up, TypeScript is a tool that provides us with the abilities to build applications while knowing what our data will look like ahead of time while still being able to write code in Javascript.
 This leads to:

 - **LESS BUGS**
 - **MAINTAINABLE AND SCALABLE CODEBASES**